 “Israel Enslaved and the Expulsion of the Hyksos (ca.1570–1550 BC)” Follows the acts of 17th and 18th Dynasty pharaohs Kamose and Ahmose as they progressively captured Hyksos holdings south of Avaris—including (presumably) the Wadi Tumilat resulting in the enslavement of the small group of Israelites some decades before the Hyksos were driven out of the Delta.
 Ahmose may have been the pharaoh who knew not Joseph; the Israelites were likely enslaved in the latter lifetime of Joseph.

 “The Early 18th Dynasty: The Aegean Connection and Forays into Canaan (16th–15th Centuries BC)” Explores the dating of the volcanic eruption of Thera and theories connecting this event with the Israelite Exodus.
-Early pharaohs of the 18th Dynasty, with the capital at Thebes, no doubt controlled the trade routes through Canaan but had little apparent interest in exploitation and occupation of the region; that is, until the reign of Thutmose III (1479–1425 BC) who launched the empire through repeated military actions in Canaan and points north.
+Early pharaohs of the 18th Dynasty, with the capital at Thebes, controlled the trade routes through Canaan but had little apparent interest in exploitation and occupation of the region; that is, until the reign of Thutmose III (1479–1425 BC), who launched the empire through repeated military actions in Canaan and points north.

-“The New Kingdom Path to Empire (1550-1425 BC)” Explores the Egyptian domination of Canaan in this era illustrating why the Exodus/Conquest could not have happened in this period as required by the 15th century BC Exodus/Conquest chronology.
-Israel was necessarily in Egypt.
+“The New Kingdom Path to Empire (1550–1425 BC)” Explores the Egyptian domination of Canaan in this era illustrating why the Exodus/Conquest could not have happened in this period as required by the 15th-century BC Exodus/Conquest chronology.

-“Israel in the Age of Amarna (1353–1337 BC)” The Amarna Letters describe conditions in Canaan in this period in which the 15th century BC Exodus/Conquest chronology places the period of the judges; given the geopolitical realities of Egypt’s domination of the Highlands in the 14th century BC, explains why Israel’s proposed presence in Canaan’s Highlands is irreconcilable with the biblical text.
+“Israel in the Age of Amarna (1353–1337 BC)” The Amarna Letters describe conditions in Canaan in this period in which the 15th- century BC Exodus/Conquest chronology places the period of the judges; given the geopolitical realities of Egypt’s domination of the Highlands in the 14th century BC, it explains why Israel’s proposed presence in Canaan’s Highlands is irreconcilable with the biblical text.

 “The Rise of Ramesses II (1279–1213 BC)” Describes the collapse of the 18th Dynasty and the rise of the 19th Dynasty and its greatest pharaoh, Ramesses II.
-Traces Egyptian presence in Canaan and military actions there and further north to establish why the Israelite presence in Canaan in the reign of Ramesses II is incompatible with the biblical account.
+Traces Egyptian presence in Canaan and military actions there and farther north to establish why the Israelite presence in Canaan in the reign of Ramesses II is incompatible with the biblical account.

-“The Israelites and the Pharaoh of the Oppression (ca. 1279–1213 BC)” Describes the reasons for the oppression of the Israelites assuredly under the reign of Ramesses II (and Merenptah); adds additional dating evidence for the founding of cities the Israelites built (Pithom and Raamses) and the date for the abandonment of the city of Raamses, thus bracketing the time of the Israelite biblical oppression (and Exodus) within Egypt.
+“The Israelites and the Pharaoh of the Oppression (ca. 1279–1213 BC)” Describes the reasons for the oppression of the Israelites assuredly under the reign of Ramesses II (and Merenptah); adds dating evidence for the founding of cities the Israelites built (Pithom and Raamses) and the date for the abandonment of the city of Raamses, thus bracketing the time of the Israelite biblical oppression (and Exodus) within Egypt.

-“Moses in the House of Ramesses II (ca. 1240 BC)” Describes the repressive policies of Ramesses II as the context for the appearance of Moses in the biblical text.
-Describes his education and the privileges he would have enjoyed as an obscure member of the royal household.
-Debunks non-biblical stories of Moses.
-Describes his flight to Midian.
+“Moses in the House of Ramesses II (ca. 1240 BC)” Describes the repressive policies of Ramesses II as the context for the appearance of Moses in the biblical text, his education and the privileges he would have enjoyed as an obscure member of the royal household, and his flight to Midian.
+Debunks nonbiblical stories of Moses.

 “Israel in the Merenptah Stele (ca. 1213–1203 BC)” Examines the deeply entrenched arguments that locate Israel in Canaan in the reign of Merenptah based on the Merenptah Stele’s reference to Israel; offers an alternate interpretation accommodating an Israel-in-Egypt interpretation.

 “Israel in the Time of Merenptah (ca. 1213–1203 BC): A Biblical Reconstruction” Interprets the Merenptah Stele to accommodate the biblical perspective.
-Explains the absence of any biblical mention of Merenptah’s actions against Israel (because the point of view in this period was that of Moses residing in Midian).
+Explains the absence of any biblical mention of Merenptah’s actions against Israel.
 This reconstruction postulates an Israelite attempt to escape bondage while Merenptah was engaged in his war against Libya in ca. 1209 BC (a prophetic fulfillment of Exod 1:9–10).